-To assess fare impacts, staff first calculated the average fare paid for bus, rail, and parking customers by demographic cohort on a typical weekday.2 To accomplish this, staff calculated the fare paid by each rail customer for each origin and destination pair on rail by time of day (peak vs. off-peak) and by fare categories
+To assess fare impacts, staff first calculated the average fare paid for bus, rail, and parking customers by demographic cohort on a typical weekday.
+To accomplish this, staff calculated the fare paid by each rail customer for each origin and destination pair on rail by time of day (peak vs. off-peak) and by fare categories (regular fare, senior/disabled fare, passes) and divided that by the number of customers in each category to create an average fare paid per trip.
+These data are then merged with survey data for the same origin and destination pairs and/or fare categories to create an average fare paid by demographic group (minority vs. non-minority, low income vs. non-low income).
+On bus, the process is somewhat simpler, in that fares do not vary by time of day, only by the type of service (regular, express and airport) and by fare category (regular fare, senior/disabled fares, passes).

-2 Given the impact of SafeTrack on ridership patterns, staff used an April/May 2016 ridership and revenue base
+Given the impact of SafeTrack on ridership patterns, staff used an April/May 2016 ridership and revenue base